Justintime50/pineapple/README.md

 # Pineapple 🍍

-Pineapple is a CSS, HTML, and Javascript web development library including.
+Pineapple is a CSS, HTML, and Javascript web development library.
 Built on top of Bootstrap, Pineapple allows websites to be easily and quickly built.

 [![Licence](https://img.shields.io/github/license/justintime50/pineapple)](LICENSE)